rustbunker/portal/README.md

 Portal is built to be simple and fast as possible with JWT verification, indexing, deindexing, storage, search, and suggest.
 Indexing is batch indexing by default.

-To use this service you need a valid JWT token from a service like [broker](https://crates.io/crates/broker) and a runnign [sonic](https://crates.io/crates/sonic-server) server.
+To use this service you need a valid JWT token from a service like [broker](https://crates.io/crates/broker) and a running [sonic](https://crates.io/crates/sonic-server) server.

 ### Features